US CHESS

 If you touch a piece, you must move it.
 If you touch an opponent's piece, you must capture it โ€” if a legal move exists.
 No take-backs, no "I was just adjusting."

-The one official exception: if you want to adjust a piece that's sitting off-center on its square, say "j'adoube" (French for "I adjust") or simply "I'm adjusting" before you touch it.
+The one official exception: if you want to adjust a piece that's sitting off-center on its square, say "j'adoube" (French for "I adjust") or simply "ADJUST" before you touch it.
 Your opponent must acknowledge it.
 Say it first โ€” then touch.

 Pro tip: Keep your hand away from the board while thinking.
 If you're not ready to move, don't touch anything.
 Online chess has trained many players out of this habit โ€” over-the-board chess enforces it.